rharriso/bower-rails/README.md

 * `rake bower:update` to update js components
 * `rake bower:update:prune` to update components and uninstall extraneous packages
 * `rake bower:list` to list all packages
+* `rake bower:list:paths` to list all packages with paths

 ##Bower Configuration